BNLNPPS/ask-panda/README.md

 the given PanDA job.
 The script will then extract the error codes from the log files, along with relevant/nearby log message and build a context for the model.
 The script will then use the provided model to analyze the reason for the error.

-IN DEVELOPMENT: The error analysis agent is not yet fully functional.
-It will return a list of the error codes, but it will not be able to provide the full context of each error code.
-This is a limitation of the current implementation and is not a reflection of the capabilities of the models.

 **Note**: Due to the limited context window of the models, the agent will not be able to answer all of the questions.
 The last example can be used as a benchmark test.
 The agent will return a list of the error codes, but it will not be able to provide the full context of each error code.
 This is a limitation of the current implementation and is not a reflection of the capabilities of the models.

-For now, use --log-files pilotlog.txt, --model openai or gemini, and --mode contextual.
+**Note**: For now, use --log-files pilotlog.txt, --model openai or gemini, and --mode contextual.
 E.g. analyze a job that failed with pilot error code 1150, "Looping job killed by pilot":

 ```
 python error_analyzer_agent.py --pandaid 6681623402 --log-files pilotlog.txt --model gemini --mode contextual